schpet/drawer-web/README.md

 - figure out middleware and use it for api requests
 - in general, use redux everywhere possible
 - public viewable file
+- render on the server ("isomorphic") for opengraph tags, faster rendering
 - bonus: let users convert videos to gifs